COPRS/processing-sentinel-2/README.md

 - The S2_L0U addon consumes Session data to produce basic datastrips/granules, SAD, and HKTM files.
 - The S2_L0C addon uses the output of S2_L0U to produce L0 products.
+- The S2_L1 addon uses L0C products (Datastrips and Granules) to produce:
+    - L1A and/or L1B Datastrips and Granules
+    - L1C Datastrips and Tiles

 For more information: [Sentinel 2 website](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2).